xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 *Update 2021-11-25*: A reader alerted me to an issue with macOS 12 Monterey.
 You need to set `default_vsz_limit = 0` to get dovecot to start.
 See the end of the `local.conf` file below for more.

+*Update 2021-11-26*: A reader alerted me to an issue with macOS 12 Monterey.
+You need to set `default_vsz_limit = 0` to get dovecot to start.
+See the end of the `local.conf` file below for more.

 I run dovecot on my mail server so that's what I want to run locally as well.
 Easiest way to install dovecot is via Homebrew. ([Homebrew is a package manager for macOS](https://brew.sh/).)

 ~~~~